Parkavi10/RISC-V_SOC_TAPEOUT_WEEK_0/README.md

 # 🖥️ SoC Design Progress Tracker

-This repository keeps track of my **week-wise tasks and learnings** as I work through the SoC design program, moving from RTL all the way to GDSII using open-source EDA tools.
+This repository documents my **Week 0 tasks and learnings** as I progress through the SoC design program, from RTL all the way to GDSII, using open-source EDA tools.

 ---